A554551N/RPGNotebook/btws2/20230403 Session Notes.md

 	- [[Amelio]] recognizes that the slogan of the Giant cult is strikingly similar to the credo of the [[New Dawn]] ("From the Depths of the Darkest Night, Let All Be Born Anew")
 - The party completes the exploration of the SW hex and moves into the S hex.
 - They discover the entrance to the **Ancient Mine** exploration site:
-	- Amelio enters the mine alone and is engaged by the six **sword wraiths**
+	- Amelio enters the mine alone and is engaged by six Dwarven **sword wraiths**
 #sessionNotes